Pop Culture Madness!

 US President Calvin Coolidge (1924-28) enjoyed "buzzing for his bodyguards and then hiding under his desk as they frantically searched for him"

 Master Lock introduced the laminated padlock in 1924.
-Company founder Harry Soref supposedly advised fellow Harry (Houdini) to hide lock keys under his toungue when the key couldn't have been sleight-of-handed between his fingers.
+Company founder Harry Soref supposedly advised fellow Harry (Houdini) to hide lock keys under his tongue when the key couldn’t have been sleight-of-handed between his fingers.

-US ski jumper Anders Haugen finished 4th at the 1924 Olympics, when 50 years later a Norwegian historian discovered a scoring error was made and Haugen should have gotten the bronze medal, which was handed to him in Norway in 1974 by the daughter of the original bronze medal winner.
+US ski jumper Anders Haugen finished 4th at the 1924 Olympics when, 50 years later, a Norwegian historian discovered a scoring error was made and Haugen should have gotten the bronze medal, which was handed to him in Norway in 1974 by the daughter of the original bronze medal winner.

 Monaco has competed in 28 Olympic Games without winning a single medal, more than any other country.
 They did, however, win a bronze medal in 1924 for architecture, which doesn't count in the totals.

-Count Dracula was first depicted wearing a Bela Lugosi-style cape/tuxedo combo when the book was adapted for London stage.
+Count Dracula was first depicted wearing a Bela Lugosi-style cape/tuxedo combo when the book was adapted for the London stage.
 It was the best way to make it obvious that the Count was charming and sophisticated from a distance.

-Philip Morris launched the Marlboro brand of cigarettes in 1924 as a woman's cigarette with the slogan "Mild As May".
+Philip Morris launched the Marlboro brand of cigarettes in 1924 as a woman’s cigarette with the slogan “Mild As May.”

 RIP, Scandals, Sad and Odd News

 George Mallory was last seen climbing upwards 800 feet from the summit of Mt.
 Everest in 1924.
-75 years later, his body was found, and no one is entirely sure whether or not he reached the summit.
+Seventy-five years later, his body was found, and no one is entirely sure whether or not he reached the summit.

 Children playing on the banks of a river in Germany discovered a human skull.
 More bones were discovered, eventually leading to the arrest of Fritz Haarman, who was butchering humans and selling their flesh as pork.